 Throughout Emily’s work, media tools have been at the center.
 She works across platforms, using traditional media and digital media to inspire “mind bombs,” as her father would say, by sparking consciousness shifts in the public for our most pressing environmental and social crisis.

-Emily uses media as her tools for change.
-She hosted and produced four TV-documentaries on MTV News Canada’s IMPACT and published her first book in 2011 titled The Next Eco-Warriors, an insider’s look at the new wave of environmental activism.
-She is a sought-after speaker, including a talk on TEDx and character in Rob Stewart’s documentary Revolution and the upcoming film “How to Change the World” on the Greenpeace story.
-In recent years, she has developed powerful social media campaigns for numerous non-profits, including Toronto Tool Library, 350.org and others.
+She has a background in film and television, as she directed and produced a short documentary titled Activism 2.0 that was screened at several international film festivals.
+She hosted and produced four TV-documentaries on MTV News Canada’s IMPACT show and published her first book in 2011 titled The Next Eco-Warriors, an insider’s look at the new wave of environmental activism.
+She is a sought-after speaker, including a talk on TEDx talk and character in numerous documentary films, including How to Change the World and the late Rob Stewart’s film Revolution.

 Turning her attention to changing the normative crisis narratives of our times to stories of solution and empowerment, she has been developing people-driven strategies and campaigns for non-profits using leading digital tools and thinking.
 She has worked with the Mobilisation Lab, Greenpeace Canada, Toronto Tool Library and 350.org among others.